lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-algebraic-apps.md

 - Rolling back is dangerous or impossible.
 - Offline clients may have divergent or stale views that are not upgraded consistently.

-What I would like instead

-Use event sourcing as a base:
+*What I would like instead*: Use event sourcing as a base:

 - Treat the event log as the primary source of truth.
 - Treat current state as a projection over that log: